-enclosure shall serve a single grease duct and shall not contain other ducts, piping or wiring systems.
-Duct enclosures shall be either field-applied or factory-built.
+locations where unprotected openings are permitted by the International Building Code.
+The duct enclosure shall serve a single grease duct and shall not contain other ducts, piping or wiring systems.
+Duct enclosures shall be a shaft enclosure in accordance with Section 506.3.11.1, a field-applied enclosure assembly in accordance with Section 506.3.11.2 or a factory-built enclosure assembly in accordance with Section 506.3.11.3.
 Duct enclosures shall have a fire-resistance rating of not less than that of the assembly penetrated.
 The duct enclosure need not exceed 2 hours but shall not be less than 1 hour.
-Duct enclosures shall be as prescribed by Section 506.3.11.1, 506.3.11.2 or 506.3.11.3
+Fire dampers and smoke dampers shall not be installed in grease ducts.